mohammaderfanali/Robot/README.md

 This repository hosts a series of practical assignments for the **Robotics** course (Sharif University of Technology).

 **Assignment 1** focuses on implementing an **Extended Kalman Filter (EKF)** from scratch in ROS 2 (Python) to achieve robust robot localization by fusing data from multiple sensors.
 The implementation follows the standard EKF prediction-correction loop.

 * **Objective:** Implement a custom EKF node to fuse Odometry (Wheel Encoders), Visual Odometry (VO), and IMU Yaw into a single, reliable state estimate.
 * **State Vector:** $\mathbf{x} = [x, y, \theta]^T$ (Position and Yaw).
 * **Environment:** ROS 2 (Jazzy/Humble) running on Ubuntu.

+---

-### :robot: Core Implementation: Extended Kalman Filter (EKF)
+### :robot: Core Implementation: Assignment 1 (EKF Sensor Fusion)

 The project consists of three main custom ROS 2 nodes, designed to operate in parallel, enabling the data fusion process: